 To volunteer for any of the year-round local community efforts below, please contact Lori Dees, DCDS Foundation Manager, at [email protected] or call 972-386-5741 ext.
 228. Your generous donation of time and talents are appreciated!

 When school kicks into gear, so do we!
-Volunteers give Tooth Talk presentations at local elementary schools in coordination with the Dallas Dental Hygienists’ Society, with supplies provided by the DCDS Foundation.
+Volunteers give Tooth Talk presentations at local elementary schools in coordination with the Dallas Dental Hygienists’ Association, with supplies provided by the DCDS Foundation.

 The HOPEFUL Smiles™ Program